Being an Athlete

 At Corsham Primary School, our aim is to use the Sports Premium Funding to improve the teaching of physical education and to provide a wide range of opportunities for children to be active and develop a lifelong love of physical activity.
 Nurture through sport is also on our agenda – supporting children who are less likely to have the same opportunities outside of school and helping children connect through sports-based activities.
 We also aim to use the funding sustainably so that it continues to benefit children at Corsham Primary in years to come and has a lasting legacy.

 How will the Sports Premium Funding be used?

 Corsham Primary’s objectives are to:

-- provide teachers with mentoring and coaching sessions linked with the schemes of works that we follow within Corsham Primary School
+- support teachers with the schemes of works that we follow within Corsham Primary School

 - continue to improve and develop staff expertise, confidence and skills

 - promote the use of the resources to aid planning